 Concrete steps for future personal and professional development; review/renew goals.

-Check in with teammates as desired, commit to goals established, reflect on areas of growth and opportunity
+Check in with teammates as desired, commit to goals established, and reflect on areas of growth and opportunity.

 Optional further study: